zack-bitcoin/amoveo-docs/design/land_registry.md

   - a point inside of the region being purchased. (unsigned)

 * split
   -as a land owner, you can split your land into parts, and put different prices on the different parts.
 The cost of a land-split is higher if your land is deeper in the land tree, so that we can incentivize keeping the tree balanced.
+Is not permitted to make very small land plots that have no internal points.
   - location inside of your land
   - great circle used to divide the land
   - prices for the 2 new plots.